 During the competitive phase is the time to develop modelling microcycles to refine your main competition microcycle.
 Use competitions to test the microcycle effectiveness and repeat it several times prior to the main competition.
 Build on each previous one and make adaptations as required to tweak and to eventually develop the exact softball microcycle that will be used for the main competition.

 The softball season is generally long enough to be able to develop modelling microcycles.
-It is critical that you include the psychological factors as they may be the determining factor when all else is done and can be mistaken for physical factor fatigue or lack of stimulus during recovery days.
-The days of the competitions during the general competitive phase do not need to be on the same days as the main competitive days.
+It is critical that you include the psychological factors because they will most times be the difference when all else is equal.
+When planning the season, the days of the competitions during the general competitive phase do not need to be on the same days as the main competitive days.

-Use microcycles prior to the most important competition to ensure that athletes are completely recovered from training and are super compensated.
+Microcycle planning is particularly important prior to the most important competition to ensure that athletes are completely recovered from training and are super compensated.
 They need all of the energy that they have trained for to be available now so that as they say …. “all cylinders are firing”.
-More on this in the Tapering section.
+More on this in the tapering section.